solid-pixel/uhf-server-docker/CONTRIBUTING.md

    ```
    This will:
    - Update the version badges in README.md
+   - Update the Docker image version in docker-compose.yml
    - Add a new changelog entry if `REPO_VERSION` has changed
    - Generate a new changelog entry with:
      - Current date